An official website of the State of Georgia.

 The Connections Graduate Program (CGP) is designed to prepare Georgia Preparatory Academy and GED graduates opportunities for college and/or careers that demand them to be intelligent, skilled, and critical thinkers.
 As graduates plan to transition back to their communities, CGP will prepare them to adjust to everyday, educational or professional life and empower them to understand the social, moral and legal implications of what they do.
 CGP curriculum provides in-depth exposure to a range of disciplines that assists graduates to be college, career, of life-ready upon their release from the Department of Juvenile Justice.

 The CGP collaborates with community partners to offer various opportunities to graduates in support of the Five Programmatic Thrusts.
-Graduates are exposed to a variety of programs and workshops associated with the programmatic thrusts preparing them for a successful transition back to their communities.
+Graduates are exposed to a variety of programs and workshops associated with the programmatic thrusts preparing them for successful transitions back to their communities.

 eCore is a collaborative program of the University System of Georgia (USG), in which affiliate institutions collaborate to offer general education courses to students in an online setting.
 CGP graduates enrolled in eCore are taught by highly qualified instructors who are employed at SACSCOC accredited colleges and universities in USG.
 Course credits earned through eCore are awarded by the affiliate home institution, and are transferable within the USG as well as to other regionally accredited institutions.